Suwannee bass: Taxonomy

 The Suwannee bass was first formally described by Reeve Maclaren Bailey and Carl Leavitt Hubbs in 1949 with the type locality given as Head of Ichetucknee Springs at Lead, Columbia County, Florida.

 Relationship with humans

 While not as well known as other black basses, M. notius is also fished for sport.
-The IGFA all tackle world record for the species stands at 1.75 kg caught from the Suwannee River in 1985.
+The IGFA all-tackle world record for the species stands at 1.75 kg caught from the Suwannee River in 1985, and the length record is 17 in from the Withlacoochee River in 2025.